ifBars/ScheduleLua-Docs/docs/api/ui/notifications.md

 ### Notes

-- Combines the visual appeal of icons with the temporary nature of timed notifications
+- Combines the visual appeal of icons with the ability to customize notification duration
-- Perfect for important but transient information
+- Use this method to override the default 5-second timeout
 - The icon path can be relative to the script directory or an absolute path
 - If the icon cannot be loaded, the notification will display without an icon
 - The timeout is approximate and may vary slightly